Aegeaner/kafka-connector-redis/README.md

+Building this project
+--
+The automated tests that run when this project builds rely on a redis server running locally for integration tests to execute.
+The local instance should listen on port 6379, and must NOT have requirepass setting enabled.

+To build the project, be sure you have maven and a JDK installed with JAVA_HOME variable set correctly.
+Then cd to the folder with the source code and type: `mvn clean package`

+A jar will appear in the target sub-folder of the project titled kafka-connect-redis-1.0-SNAPSHOT.jar.
+In order to properly install the plugin you will need this jar and some of the dependencies copied to the correct path on the kafka server.
+See below for instructions on installation:

 Notice
 --
 I used [RedisReplicator](https://github.com/leonchen83/redis-replicator) as the Redis comand parser, so e.g. the List push command is defined as: [LPushCommand.java](https://github.com/leonchen83/redis-replicator/blob/master/src/main/java/com/moilioncircle/redis/replicator/cmd/impl/LPushCommand.java).
 The connector wrapped the command using its name as the key, with the serialization of the command as the value.